umd-mith/OACVideoAnnotator/drupal/js/video_annotator.coffee.md

 [setup](#)

 We also assume that the `q` library is loaded.
 The toolkit does not depend on this library, but we do.
 The current Drupal MITHgrid module will load the `q` library since we plan on moving MITHgrid to using promises/futures instead of callbacks in the near future.
 We use promises to track information that we know we'll have eventually.
 In this case, we know that we'll be getting settings from Drupal, but we don't want to wrap all of the definitions in the function that Drupal's JavaScript will call to set everything up.
-At the same time, there's no reason for this information to leak outside of the namespace definition we're in.

     settingsDeferred = Q.defer()
     settings = settingsDeferred.promise